WenjiangDeng/XAEM/README.md

 # XAEM
-XAEM for estimation of isoform expression
+XAEM: a novel method for estimation of isoform expression

 Check our website at http://fafner.meb.ki.se/biostatwiki/xaem/ for more information to use XAEM.